Read-The-Question/rtq-review/src/pages/md/papers/latymer-upper-school--11-plus--maths--2020--sample-paper-2.md

 <!-- = render :reviewsubtag, question: question -->
 <div class='question question'>

-Sid the spider goes for a walk around the whole perimeter of the shape below, starting at the point marked A. How far does he have to walk?
+Sid the spider goes for a walk around the whole perimeter of the shape below, starting at the point marked $A$.
+How far does he have to walk?

 ![latymer-upper-school--11-plus--maths--2020--sample-paper-2/section-1-question-26-00.png](/assets/latymer-upper-school--11-plus--maths--2020--sample-paper-2/section-1-question-26-00.png "latymer-upper-school--11-plus--maths--2020--sample-paper-2/section-1-question-26-00.png")